mozilla/legal-docs/firefox-cliqz_privacy_notice/en-US.md

 Firefox with Cliqz by default connects to Cliqz to display search results in the URL bar.
 Cliqz GmbH is a German company offering a privacy oriented search experience.
 Learn more at their [privacy policy](https://cliqz.com/en/privacy-browser).
 When the Cliqz feature is enabled:

-* __Search Queries and Webpage Data to Cliqz__: This includes text as you type in the URL bar, queries you send to certain search engines, and data about the webpages you visit and interactions with those pages, such as mouse movements, scrolls, and time spent.
+* __Search Queries and Webpage Data to Cliqz__: The users of Firefox with Cliqz contribute anonymized data that Cliqz uses to improve the recommendation rankings via Cliqz’s Human Web technology.
+This data includes text typed in the URL bar, queries sent to certain search engines, and data about the visited webpages and interactions with those pages, such as mouse movements, scrolls, and time spent.
+To protect your privacy, Cliqz removes sensitive information including any kind of user identifiers or potential user identifers (UIDs) from this browsing data before it is ever sent from Firefox.

 * __Interaction Data to Cliqz__: This includes your interactions with specific fields and buttons in the Cliqz feature.
 This data is tied to a unique identifier allowing Cliqz to understand performance over time.
+The data is not associated with your search queries or webpage data.

 * __Interaction Data to Mozilla__: This includes counts of visits to search engine pages, which search engines you use, and your Cliqz identifier.

 * __Location Data to Cliqz__: This includes your location whenever you open a new window or type in the URL bar.
-You may opt-out of location sharing in the Cliqz Settings menu in the URL bar.
+Cliqz uses this data to provide context for search recommendations (e.g. searches for nearby stores), but does not retain a copy of this location.
+You may opt-out of location sharing in the Cliqz Settings menu in the URL bar, but this may decrease the quality of your search recommendations.

 [Learn more](https://cliqz.com/en/whycliqz/transparency) about Cliqz data collection.
 To check if the Cliqz feature is enabled or to disable data collection: